How to Apply

 - Pay a non-refundable $70 application fee.

-- Submit your high school transcripts.
+- Submit your official transcripts.
 UTSA accepts transcripts through Electronic Parchment, E-Script PDF and Naviance.
 Learn how to submit your transcripts.

 - All documentation (transcripts and test scores) must be submitted by the admissions deadline (not postmarked).
 An admissions decision is not rendered until the applicant’s file is complete.